Fundamental Information About the Group

 Societal Megatrends Defining Overall Conditions on the Residential Real Estate Market

-The megatrends that have been evident for some time now, urbanization and the shortage of housing, climate protection and reducing CO₂, digitalization and demographic change, also have to be reassessed in terms of their economic, political and social implications for the company’s strategy and business model in connection with the latest developments in the course of the pandemic.
+The megatrends that have been at work for some time now, urbanization and the shortage of housing, climate protection and reducing CO2, digitalization and demographic change, are being continually reassessed in terms of their economic, political and social implications for the company’s strategy and business model in light of the experience gleaned from the coronavirus pandemic, recent developments as a result of the war in Ukraine and the higher interest rates.

-As part of its sustainability strategy, Vonovia has made a clear and explicit commitment to climate protection targets and a virtually carbon-neutral building stock by 2045 as well as to reliable and transparent corporate governance.
+As part of its sustainability strategy, Vonovia has made a clear and explicit commitment to climate protection targets, in particular to a virtually climate-neutral building stock by 2045, as well as to reliable and transparent corporate governance.